 The Dolomites have a far-reaching cultural history that extends thousands of centuries, with prehistoric settlements that pre-date the rise of Roman Empire.
 The Catholic Church played an immeasurable role, with the construction of medieval villages and cathedrals.
 And World War One and the subsequent territory annexation took its toll, reshaping the landscape and borders.
 This has wrought both a blending of cultures on the one hand, and equally a preservation of the uniqueness of each culture found here – Italian, Austrian, and Ladin.

-The South Tyrol (or Südtirol in German, and commonly referred to as Alto Adige in Italian) where this itinerary will take you, is set right against the Austrian border.
+The South Tyrol (Südtirol in German, Alto Adige in Italian) where this itinerary will take you, is set right against the Austrian border.
 In fact, until the Italian Annexation in 1926, it was part of Austria.
 Here you’ll find the dominant language to be German, followed by Italian and Ladin (and English, of course!).
 And you’ll find the same mix of cultures and cultural influences in everything from the architecture to the food.
 But once you hit the trail, there is no doubt where you are – the Majestic Dolomites.
 A UNESCO World Heritage Site, comprising over 90,000 acres of mountainous terrain, the Dolomite Mountains are full of surreal towers and crags, wild alpine meadows, deciduous and evergreen woods, high altitude lunar-like landscapes, alternating with refined South Tyrolean towns that you’ll encounter during your daily excursions.
 We think this incredible offers the best of both worlds – not only will you get to explore the towering cliffs of the Dolomites, carved over millennia by the elements, but also the towering spires of cathedrals and castles, carved by the hands of man.
 It’s almost like two trips in one!

 - Explore hidden valleys and the majestic Dolomite Mountains – a UNESCO World Heritage Site